codepath/android_guides/Google-Maps-Fragment-Guide.md

 **Important Update**

-If after the latest update aka api version 19, if you still want this to work, please download 'Google play services for Froyo' instead of the 'Google Play services'.
+After the latest api update - version 19, if you still want this to work, please download 'Google play services for Froyo' instead of the 'Google Play services'.
 I spent quite some time to get it working with the latest library but there were many issues

 ### Import Google Play Services